Doctors Note Logo

 • Signs of shock (rapid heartbeat, pale skin, confusion)

-If you are pregnant or could be pregnant and notice right shoulder pain combined with any abdominal symptoms, it's important to assess your risk quickly—you can use a free Ectopic Pregnancy symptom checker to help determine whether you should seek immediate medical care.
+If you are pregnant or could be pregnant and notice right shoulder pain combined with any abdominal symptoms, it's important to assess your risk quickly—you can check your symptoms with a free AI-powered tool to help determine whether you should seek immediate medical care.

 How to Tell If Right Shoulder Pain Is Muscular or Internal